By clicking on the links below you will find more information about my grandmother Margaret Adeline Bullivant’s tree.

 That leaves John aged 19 years in late 1889.

-John Byrne was born in Hobart on 14 December 1870 in Hobart.
-He probably, as a 16 year old, moved with his parents to Sydney around 1882/83 and resided in the St Leonards/North Sydney area.
+John Byrne was born in Hobart on 14 December 1870.
+He, as a 12 year old, probably moved with his parents to Sydney around 1882 and resided in the St Leonards/North Sydney area.
 Otherwise nothing is known about his early life.
 There is no obvious marriage entry in the online marriage index of the Registry of Births, Deaths and Marriages, and for births of any children in the births index.

 Margaret Byrne, Parramatta Road, Ryde, domestic duties